The state of Kentucky advises residents and visitors to purchase local or certified heat-treated firewood to avoid

 If you are in Kentucky and planning to visit another state, please do not take firewood with you.
 Many states prohibit the entry of out-of-state firewood.
-Whether you are using firewood for home-heating, or outdoor recreation, moving firewood from one place to another can spread pests that damage Kentucky’s trees.
+Whether you are using firewood for home-heating, or outdoor recreation, moving firewood from one place to another can spread harmful insects and diseases.

-Some examples of the forest pests that have destroyed trees in Kentucky and surrounding states are the emerald ash borer, gypsy moth, hemlock woolly adelgid, laurel wilt disease, and Asian longhorned beetle.
+Some examples of the forest pests that have destroyed trees in Kentucky and surrounding states are the emerald ash borer, spongy moth, hemlock woolly adelgid, laurel wilt disease, and Asian longhorned beetle.